-For a quick, easy, and confidential way to estimate your life insurance needs, try our Life Happens Needs Calculator Advice, do not rely solely upon employer-provided life insurance because it's probably not enough and it us probably not portable if you leave or change jobs.
-Ownership of that kind of policy resides with your employer, not you and that might not be the best situation for your long term family needs.
+For a quick, easy, and confidential way to estimate your life insurance needs, try our Life Happens Needs Calculator.
+Do not rely solely upon employer-provided life insurance because it's probably not enough, and it's probably not portable if you leave or change jobs.
+Ownership of that kind of policy resides with your employer, not you, and that might not be the best situation for your long-term family needs.

 If you're looking to have insurance for funeral costs and other final expenses, however, you should consider what's called "final expense" whole life insurance that is available with no exam required and often with no health questions asked.

 Modern life insurance policies generally cover death by any cause, at any time, in any place, except death by suicide within the first two years of a policy (one year in some states).
 An exception to this is a single-peril policy such as an accidental death policy that pays when the death was caused by a covered accident.
 Accident-only life policies are popular because there is no underwriting and no exam required.
 Accident is today the #1 leading cause of death for Americans age 1-45.